top of page

 Both the exhibit, and its catalog, were seen as ground breaking.
 I believe the exhibit and its accompanying catalog led to an acceptance of Black Church History as a legitimate field of study in the academic community, as seen by the numerous dissertations, scholarly papers, and books that have appeared since the late 1980s.

-So as we approach the 35th anniversary of the publication of the book (2023), it is appropriate that I use this website to commemorate the book and correspond with persons interested in the subject.
+So as we approach the 36th anniversary of the publication of the book (2024), it is appropriate that I use this website to commemorate the book and correspond with persons interested in the subject.
 I have a few brand new courtesy copies that were given to me by the publisher, the Smithsonian Press, shortly after publication.
-Now after 35 years, it appears that new copies have become collector items.
+Now after 36 years, it appears that new copies have become collector items.

 PROLOGUE

 I departed the Anacostia Museum in 1991, and spent the remainder of my Public History career as an Archivist with the National Archives, from which I retired in 2009.
-A year following retirement, I returned to the workforce briefly as an Analyst with a government contractor, where I remained for 2 1/2 years before retiring again, to pursue personal interests, including building this website and writing.
+A year following retirement, I returned to the workforce briefly as an Analyst with a government contractor, where I remained for 2 1/2 years before retiring again, to pursue personal interests, including building this website and writing history.

 I have since written and self-published 3 additional books, all on my alma mater, Berea College.
 They are: